Hack-Southwest-Hackathon/hackahton/README.md

 ### Chatbot Interactions

-Chatbot requests are made through the ```/call``` domain.
+Chatbot requests are made through the ```/calls``` domain.

 A get request signifies the creation of a new chat bot instance and thus creates a new global chat bot object (god rest our souls if two people use it at once).

-A push request signifies a user giving the chatbot a new prompt, and thus it is accompanied by a json containing the user's message as a string. this will then trigger the chatbot code to make an api request and generate and return a text response.
+A post request signifies a user giving the chatbot a new prompt, and thus it is accompanied by a json containing the user's message as a string. this will then trigger the chatbot code to make an api request and generate and return a text response.

 ### Quiz Interactions